DFHack/dfhack/docs/Lua API.rst

   Returns a numeric identifier of the current thread.

+.. _lua-core-context:

 Core interpreter context
 ========================

-While plugins can create any number of interpreter instances, there is one special context managed by dfhack core.
+While plugins can create any number of interpreter instances, there is one special context managed by the DFHack core.
 It is the only context that can receive events from DF and plugins.

 Core context specific functions: